valhuber/Logic-Bank/README.md

 <figure><img src="images/fab.png" width="800"></figure>

-This project has already generated such an app, which you can run like this:
+This project has already generated such an app, which you can run like this once you've finished the Installation process:

 ```
 cd nw_app
+# windows set FLASK_APP=app
 export FLASK_APP=app
 flask run
 ```